OUR GROUP AT A GLANCE

 Research subject

-It is expected that the studies about the flexible nanogap/zerogap using a PET substrate can provide a viable platform for the commercial application of nanotechnology.
-The flexible nanogap active device can be directly applied to the industrial fields as well as the fundamental studies such as low-dimensional materials, bio molecules, next generation transistors, hydrogen energies, secondary batteries, 6G communications, etc. Additionally, the flexible nanogap active device can be manufactured in the actual industry by using an improved fabrication from the atomic layer lithography, which is the basic method of the nanogap fabrication, which is expected to lead to its commercialization and mass production beyond the academic realm.
+The studies about the flexible nano/zerogap are expected to provide a viable platform for the commercial application of nanotechnology.
+The flexible nano/zerogap active device will be directly applied to the industrial fields as well as fundamental studies such as low-dimensional materials, biomolecules, next-generation transistors, hydrogen energies, secondary batteries, 6G communications, etc. Additionally, the flexible nanogap active device can be manufactured in the industry by using an improved fabrication from the atomic layer lithography, the basic method of nanogap fabrication, which is expected to lead to its commercialization beyond the academic realm.

 Group leader (Dai-Sik Kim)